 Direct transcription of college credit should be initiated at the time of course completion.

-Participating schools and colleges should record Tech Prep students and credits using available local and state data and information systems (i.e., P210, SMS) to provide a record of student achievement, program accountability and evaluation.
+Participating schools and colleges should record students and articulated credits using available local and state data and information systems (i.e., P210, SMS, SERS) to provide a record of student achievement, program accountability and evaluation.

 Participating schools and colleges must assure compliance with all applicable state regulations and the federal requirements of Title VI of the Civil Rights Act of 1964; Title IX of the Education Amendments of 1972; the American Disabilities Act of 1991, Section 504 of the Vocational Rehabilitation Act of 1973; and the Age Discrimination Act of 1975.